 And when you're eating well and not drinking as much alcohol, you're sleeping better too.
-It's amazing how by simply putting on your trainers and going outside for a jog can transform your life, and reduce anxiety.
+It's amazing how merely putting on your trainers and going outside for a jog can transform your life, and reduce anxiety.

 6. Ditch social media

 Yes, we're all guilty of the dreaded infinite scroll.
-And I'm sure many of you have your iPhone resting on your armchair each night, whilst watching the latest Netflix Original series.
-It's all too easy to check Facebook or Instagram every five minutes... you know, just in case anything interesting has happened.
+And I'm sure many of you have your iPhone resting on your armchair each night while watching the latest Netflix Original series.
+It's all too easy to check Facebook or Instagram every five minutes – you know, just in case anything interesting has happened.

-It might feel harmless but social media can massively add to our anxiety.
-Not just because we're constantly online and switched on; but because we're also seeing what other people are doing and that can make us suffer FOMO too.
+It might feel harmless, but social media can massively add to our anxiety.
+Not just because we're always online and switched on; but because we're also seeing what other people are doing and that can make us suffer FOMO too.

 7. Don't be overwhelmed by choice

 The amount of choice we have these days is unprecedented compared to previous generations.
 We can live and work pretty much wherever we want.
 We can travel to every corner of the globe.
 We can even freelance and see the world at the same time.
-It's an amazing time to exist.
+It's a fantastic time to exist.

-However, having all this choice is sending many of us mad.
-Particularly when we're constantly bombarded by seemingly happy and successful people, exploring the world and sharing their adventures on social media – leaving the rest of us wondering whether what we're doing is good enough.
+However, having all these choices is sending many of us mad, particularly when we're constantly bombarded by happy and successful people, exploring the world and sharing their adventures on social media.
+It leaves the rest of us wondering whether what we're doing is good enough.

 Choice is enough to leave any sane person anxious.
 Too much choice can leave us feeling unworthy and restless.
-If you've been feeling anxious about choice, then understand this – you can't be everywhere at once, and neither can anyone else.
-We only have a certain amount of choices in our lives; you just have to decide what to prioritise.
+If you've been feeling worried about 'choice', then understand this – you can't be everywhere at once, and neither can anyone else.
+We only have a certain amount of choices in our lives; you have to decide what to prioritise.

-In the meantime, give yourself a digital detox.
-Ban any use of laptop, smartphone or tablet during downtime.
+In the meantime, have a digital detox.
+Ban any use of laptops, smartphones or tablets during downtime.
 Count your blessings daily.
 And be thankful for what's happening right now.
 Live in the moment, because now is all we ever have.

-And if you think everyone else is having an amazing time, think again – people only project the best of themselves on social media, which distorts reality.
-So whilst it seems as if others are constantly travelling and sharing beautiful images of sunsets on a Thailand beach, you're not seeing the full picture.
+And if you think everyone else is having a fantastic time, think again – people only project the best of themselves on social media, which distorts reality.
+So while it seems as if others are always travelling and sharing beautiful images of sunsets on a Thailand beach, you do not see the full picture.
 Those same people won't share with you when they're unwell, suffering from hard moments in their lives or any mistakes they might have made.
 Repeat after me – social media isn't real.